thisjt/nw-builder/README.md

 });
 ```

-#### Rebuild Node addons
+Rebuild Node addons

-> Currently this feature is disabled and it may be removed in the future.
+Currently this feature is quite limited.
 It only builds node addons which have a `binding.gyp` file in the `srcDir`.
 There are plans to support nan, cmake, ffi and gn and auto rebuild native addons which are installed as node modules.

 ```javascript
 nwbuild({